 There are downsides but have you ever come across the ‘perfect’ job?

-In 2016 Sarah Webb and her partner Scott Daniel-Guiterrez of Long Rode Home stopped their trip halfway to teach English in China.
+In 2016 Sarah Webb and her partner Scott Daniel-Guiterrez stopped their trip halfway to teach English in China.

 “For us, it was a win-win situation.
 As a full-time globe-trotter, you often tire of moving from place to place every day and so a respite in China, well if you count teaching screaming four-year-olds a respite, provided us with the opportunity to plant some shallow roots, earn some money, and really get to know another country.
 It’s a bit heart wrenching having to stop a world cycle trip halfway round, but the truth is unless you’re financially blessed or you’re quite content with living on $2 a day, then for many this is the best option.
 And it’s a pretty good one too.”

-She was also kind enough to answer these two questions:
+Sarah was kind enough to answer these two questions:

 Q: How much money did you manage to save by working as teachers that year?